tweag/asterius/docs/ir.md

 To make it actually run in Node.js/Chrome, we need two pieces of JavaScript
 code:

-* Common runtime which can be reused across different asterius compiled modules.
+* Common runtime which can be reused across different Asterius compiled modules.
 It's in `asterius/rts/rts.js`.

 * Stub code which contains specific information like error messages, etc.

-The linker generates stub script along with wasm binary code, and concats the runtime and the stub script to a self-contained JavaScript file which can be run or embedded.
+The linker generates stub script along with Wasm binary code, and concats the runtime and the stub script to a self-contained JavaScript file which can be run or embedded.
 It's possible to specify JavaScript "target" to either Node.js or Chrome via `ahc-link` flags.